nickhardiman/libvirt-guest/README.md

 =========

 Create a virtual machine named "kvm-guest" using libvirt.

 The role uses a kickstart file to install RHEL 8.2, register with RHSM, update then power off (the VM should reboot, but a QEMU option prevents that).
 This role is simple, with hardcoded values in both the tasks and kickstart file _templates/kvm-guest.ks.j2_.
-I made this role to learn more about the libvirt collection.
+I made this role to learn more about the libvirt collection so don't expect polish.

 The role creates these resources.
+Playbook _tests/no-kvm-guest.yml_ deletes them.

 * kvm-guest - a libvirt domain
 * kvm-guest.qcow2 - a 50GB root disk